mlflow/mlflow/docs/source/llms/tracing/index.rst

         |

         The MLflow LlamaIndex flavor's autologging feature has a direct integration with MLflow tracing.
-When LlamaIndex autologging is enabled with :py:func:`mlflow.llama_index.autolog`, invocation of components such as LLMs, agents, query/chat engines will automatically record generated traces during interactive development.
+When LlamaIndex autologging is enabled with :py:func:`mlflow.llama_index.autolog`, invocation of components such as LLMs, agents, and query/chat engines will automatically record generated traces during interactive development.

         .. code-block:: python